-'''

-GetPrintRec(); /

-/ if necessary. /

-/ PrStlDialog(PrintRecord); /

-} / MenuPageSetup

-MenuPrint - Print file.

-static void MenuPrint (void)

-/ Your Print procedure goes here. /

-} / MenuPrint /

-MenuChooseFont - Choose Font.

-static void MenuChooseFont (void)

-/ Your Choose font procedure goes here. /

-} / MenuChooseFont /

-/

-Internal procedure GetPrintRec - Create Print Mgr print record.

-static void GetPrintRec (void)

-/ remove remarks below to support printing

-PrintRecord = NewHandle(140L, MyID, 0x8010.0L);

-PrDefault(PrintRecord);

-} / GetPrintRec /

-/

-HandleMenu - Handle a menu selection

-To add application-specific menu items, you must add the

-item to the InitMenus procedure below, add a DEFINE

-statement at the beginning of the program (see examples), and

-add a matching SWITCH CASE below, which will activate

-procedure.

-Several of the "standard" menu options actually differ in

-implementation from program to program, depending on what is

-desired.
-With this in mind, we have included all of the hooks

-for these items so that you can easily add the capabilities to

-your applications.
-But choosing those options from the basic

-CShell menu bar will produce no visible result.

-The traditional ChoosePrinter menu item is not included since

-it's handled as an NDA by GS/OS System 5.0.

-void HandleMenu (int menuNum)

-switch (menuNum)

-case apple_About: MenuAbout (); / About this program /

-break:

-case file_New:

-MenuNew (); / New file

-break:

-case file_Open:

-MenuOpen (); / Open a file

-/

-break;

-'''
+static void MenuOpen (void) / Your Choose font procedure goes here. / } / MenuChooseFont / / Your Open file procedure goes here. / . 이 이야한 말했는 것 같아. } / MenuOpen / / / Internal procedure GetPrintRec - Create Print Mgr print record. / MenuClose - Close a file. · · · · · · · · · · · · · · · · · · · static void GetPrintRec (void) static void MenuClose (void) / remove remarks below to support printing / / Your Close file procedure goes here. / / PrintRecord = NewHandle(140L,MyID,0x8010,0L); } / MenuClose / PrDefault(PrintRecord); / } / GetPrintRec / / and the second MenuSave - Save a file. / HandleMenu - Handle a menu selection To add application-specific menu items, you must add the static void MenuSave (void) item to the InitMenus procedure below, add a DEFINE statement at the beginning of the program (see examples), and / Your Save file procedure goes here. / add a matching SWITCH CASE below, which will activate } / MenuSave / procedure.
+Several of the "standard" menu options actually differ in / implementation from program to program, depending on what is MenuSaveAs - File Save As. desired.
+With this in mind, we have included all of the hooks for these items so that you can easily add the capabilities to your applications.
+But choosing those options from the basic static void MenuSaveAs (void) CShell menu bar will produce no visible result. { The traditional ChoosePrinter menu item is not included since / Your file Save As procedure goes here. / it's handled as an NDA by GS/OS System 5.0. } / MenuSaveAs / / MenuPageSetup - Printer Page Setup. void HandleMenu (int menuNum) Support for printing is not provided in the standard ORCA tool [{ startup call.
+To use this procedure, or any of those involving switch (menuNum) printing, you must write a Print Manager tool startup routine, { then remove the comment marks from the following statements. case apple_About: MenuAbout (); / About this program / break; case file_New: MenuNew (); / New file / static void MenuPageSetup (void) break; case file_Open: MenuOpen (); / Open a file / / if (!(PrintRecord)) / / Create print record / break;